turkish-nlp-suite/.github/profile/README.md

 ====
 Surely we like to mine some good Turkish datasets :wink: If you'd like to do some data mining together, you can have a look at our video series [Quick recipes with spaCy Turkish](https://www.youtube.com/watch?v=w0WCkgCOzzw&list=PLJTHlIwB8VcoWxYHnsZOQCxWOraW42NBj) and [Quick FAQ Bot](https://www.youtube.com/watch?v=LUYiRfysnjY&list=PLJTHlIwB8Vcr0KHTcRRRFa3QMcI4F4lW5); or even better read the Medium blog post about [how sentiment turned into political heat after earthquake disaster](https://medium.com/p/ce65ece62aea).

+🧠 We provide large corpora
+====
+We compile and open source large-scale Turkish datasets for model training purposes.
+We proudly present **BellaTurca**, first big-scale, diverse and high quality data collection for Turkish.
+For more details, please visit the dataset [HF repo](https://huggingface.co/datasets/BayanDuygu/BellaTurca).

 :movie_camera: We love documentation: Turkish NLP Youtube Channel
 ====
 If you like doing some pair programming, please visit our [Turkish NLP Youtube channel](https://www.youtube.com/@NLPwithDuygu/playlists).
 Here's a list of playlists: